 The M2 Fellowship Program is carefully cultivated by world renowned performers and educators to truly provide what students need to thrive and reach their fullest potential.

-This year, we are pleased to open our fellowship programs for applicants in Piano, Voice, and Piano-based Chamber Groups.
+This year, we are pleased to open our competitive fellowship programs for applicants in Piano, Voice (with a focus on opera and musical theater), and Piano-based Chamber Groups.
 All our programs are either tuition free or heavily subsidized, with students only responsible for a small portion of room and board.

 A blend of performance opportunities, dedicated, hands on mentorship, and non-traditional curriculum aims to develop the musician as a full human and provide a forum for artistic and technical exploration.
 Aimed towards ambitious instrumentalists and singers seeking to develop their talents further, our participants are chosen based on potential as much as current achievements.
 At the core of our program is a sense of community, with the goal that fellows can leave the program with faculty members as true mentors.